sacert/Ruby-cheat-sheet/README.md

 People praise Ruby as being fun to code in, Rails sucks but Ruby can be fun so time to properly learn it - even though it is dreadfully slow. :(

-#### Questions to answer:
+## Questions to answer:

+List of questions that I have while learning.
+I can come back to write them here.

 - Is Ruby a purely OOP language?
 Yes

-#### Overview notes on Ruby:
+## Overview notes on Ruby:

+- An `Object` contains the following:
+  - attributes
-Object - contains attributes and methods
+  - methods
-When class is created, becomes instantiated (instance is created: that is the object) Has a constructor but NOT a destructor - garbage collection handles that.
-Multiple inheritence is a no-go.
+- Garbage collection (GC) handles destructors
+- Ruby does not allow multi-inheritence
-No abstract classes - can be hacked together though.
+- Abstract classes can be written but in a hack-ish way

-When writing in Ruby, the goal should *ALWAYS* be to make it readable. (example would be using `unless` instead of `if !`
+When writing in Ruby, the goal should *ALWAYS* be to make it readable. (example would be using `unless` instead of `if !`)

 Interpreted language.
 Slower because of this but faster prototyping.